ClementCaton/ALGOSUP_2022_Project_3_A/README.md

 ### Superposing audio with a custom ratio

 There is the function ``Utility.AddFactor (map:List<Tuple<List<float>, float>>)``.
-The variable map contains a list of tuple containing the sounds the user wants to superpose together and the ratio of the sound.
+The variable map contains a list of tuple containing the sounds the user wants to superpose together and the ratio for each of the sound.

 Example: